epi2me-labs/wf-human-variation/README.md

 * The STR workflow takes a required `--sex` option which is `male` or `female`.
 If `--sex` is not specified, the workflow will default to `female`.
 Please be aware that incorrect sex assignment will result in the wrong number of calls for all repeats on chrX.

-To enable the modified base calling use the `--methyl` option.
+To enable the modified base calling use the `--mod` option.
 For this step to produce meaningful output the input BAM file must have been produced by a basecaller capable of emitting the modified calls.